-- 3.28 The Issues and Options document presents the following spatial distribution options:

-- Option 1: Densification.

-- Option 2: Edge of Cambridge.

-- Option 3: Dispersal: new settlements.

-- Option 4: Dispersal: villages.

-- Option 5: Public transport corridors.

-- 3.29 The Issues and Options document suggests that more than one of these options could be taken forward.
-However, as this is uncertain, each has been appraised on its own merits, against each SA objective. - 3.30 The assessments below consider both the principle of focusing growth at each particular option and, where appropriate the implication of possible locations coming forward under that option.
-In order to be precautionary, any potential effects that could arise at particular locations where development could come forward under an option have influenced the overall likely effect recorded.
+- 3.27 The Issues and Options document presents the following spatial distribution options: - Option 1: Densification. - Option 2: Edge of Cambridge Outside the Green Belt. - Option 3: Edge of Cambridge Green Belt. - Option 4: Dispersal new settlements. - Option 5: Dispersal villages. - Option 6: Public transport corridors. - 3.28 The Issues and Options document suggests that more than one of these options could be taken forward.
+However, as this is uncertain, each has been appraised on its own merits, against each SA objective. - 3.29 The assessments below consider both the principle of focusing growth at each particular option and, where appropriate the implication of possible locations coming forward under that option.
+In order to be precautionary, any potential effects that could arise at particular locations where development could come forward under an option have influenced the overall likely effect recorded. - 3.30 It should be noted that, for Option 2, the only large site on the edge of Cambridge not in the Green Belt is Cambridge Airport, which was identified as safeguarded